DiegoMCastellari/Rasterian/README.md

 Into the examples folder, there are some examples of use:
 - 01 - How to stack bands in one unique raster
 - 02 - How to apply filters
 - 03 - How to calculate indexes

+##### Next example: labels extration and raster supervised classification